Spanish reflexive verbs are very important in Spanish. Why is this? Because the same verb can change its meaning when it is combined with a pronoun.

 DON’T WORRY!
 You will become a master of Spanish as you progress through the levels.

-We use many different types of activities to immerse our students in the Spanish language without creating a traumatic environment.
+We use many different types of activities to immerse our students in the Spanish language without it being overwhelming.

 As you know if you have read other articles by Isbilia, I always say that grammar is not the problem.
-The problem of truth is the methodology that exists in many schools.
+The real problem is the methodology that exists in many schools.